jonathanglasmeyer/bachelor/thesis/src/Main.md

 Using the whole text from lecture slides has been explored by @yamazaki.
 They compare the meso level with the micro level by dynamically adapting the LM to the speech corresponding to a particular slide. <!-- TODO: results? --!> @kawahara08 also examine dynamic local slide-by-slide adaption and compare it to global topic adaption using Probabilistic Latent Semantic Analysis (PLSA)^[Latent Semantic Analysis is an approach to document comparison and retrieval which relies on a numeric analysis of word frequency and proximity. <!-- TODO: reformulate --!>] and web text collection, concluding that the latter performs worse than the former because of a "worse orientation to topic words".

-### Conclusion <!-- TODO: formulation --!>
+### Conclusion
-Our approach can thus be classified as a specialization approach with exclusive "direct" use of the lecture material.
+In our approach, we use the textual data from available lecture material to create a lecture-specific language model.
+As such it can be classified as a specialization approach with exclusive direct use of the lecture material.
 Specifically, it does not try to extend the material corpus by using derived data; it neither tries to consider the *micro level*, which would imply to look at parts of a single lecture.

 After having located our approach against the backdrop of the different approaches currently explored by the scientific community, I will now continue to present the test data used.

 # Test data { #data }

 The test data I will use for evaluating our approach are from *Open Yale Courses*^[[http://oyc.yale.edu/](http://oyc.yale.edu/)], which is a selection of openly available lectures from Yale University.
 It consists of 42 courses from 25 departments.
 Each course has about 20-25 sessions that have an average length of 50 minutes.
-Each lecture is provided with good quality audio and video recordings, precise manual transcripts and lecture material when available.
-Unfortunately only about 20% of the lectures have lecture notes or slides and most materials from the natural and formal science departments (physics, astronomics, mathematics) consist of hand-written notes, making them unsuitable for our approach.
+Each lecture is provided with good quality audio and video recordings, precise manual transcripts^[The transcripts do not include filler words though as they are optimized for readability.] and lecture material when available.
+Unfortunately only about 20% of the lectures have lecture notes or slides and most materials from the natural and formal science departments (physics, astronomics, mathematics) consist of hand-written notes, making them unsuitable for our approach, as a necessary step is automatically preprocessing digital text, whereas handwritten notes would require manual transcription first^[OCR would probably not be an option in this case as the notes are often in a highly idiosyncratic format.].
 All talks are in English.

+The main selection criterion in choosing the talks was topical diversity, the challenge being that the majority of talks with computer-parsable notes was from the humanities.

 I have chosen the following lectures: (Department, Course, Lecture Number - Title, abbreviation)